Beans Recipe – High-Protein

 • These beans can also strengthen your bones for your daily activities.

 You can best enjoy the quality of beans by soaking and boiling them in water.
 They pair well with beef, chicken, turkey, and veggies for a hearty meal.
+How do you usually use your beans?

 Sweet potatoes

 What better way to upgrade your beans recipe than to add sweet potatoes?

 These may be starchy, but they certainly add a richer and thicker consistency.
 Once you cook these into the beans, they will have a sweet, crisp, and caramelized quality.
 These also add nutrients for cancer prevention, digestion, and immunity!

 Ripe plantains

 Like sweet potatoes, ripe plantains are also starchy and sweet.
-They are usually black in color with touches of yellow on the skin.
+They are usually black with touches of yellow on the skin.
 The texture of the ripe plantains blends well with the sweet potatoes and the beans too.

 According to Style Craze, plantains can help improve your blood pressure for a healthy heart.
 These can also help relieve stress levels, boost immunity, and promote weight loss.